Articles

 What should I do if I suspect my breast implant has ruptured?

-If you suspect your breast implant has ruptured, you should contact your surgeon straightaway.
+If you have any breast implant rupture symptoms, or are worried that your breast implant may have burst, you should contact your surgeon, or the clinic where you had your breast implants inserted straight away.
 Ruptured breast implants will need to be removed or replaced as soon as a rupture is diagnosed.
-By getting the problem treated promptly, less scar tissue will form.
+By getting the problem treated promptly, fewer complications such as scar tissue developing will occur.

 How is a breast implant rupture treated?